tri2510/autowrx/docs/extension-registry-service.md

 - Backend/frontend consumers can start replacing local catalog reads with requests to this service.
 - Remaining tasks include response signing, asset storage integration, and authentication middleware.
 - During migration, support dual-mode loaders (registry first, fallback to local filesystem).
+- Frontend validates bundle integrity (when hashes are provided) and prompts users when extensions request additional permissions.

 ## Roadmap Alignment
 This service fulfills the Phase 2 requirements to: